Jonathan Gee first appeared on the London Jazz Scene when he was awarded ‘Most Promising Newcomer’ at the 1991 Guardian/Wire British Jazz Awards.

 His more commercial work includes gigs and sessions with Coppe, Alison Moyet, US3, Jeremy Hardy and Harry Hill.

 Since 2018 he has been performing regularly in the UK and Italy with saxist Gaetano Partipilo, bassist Guiseppe Bassi and drummer Fabio Accardi, all from Bari, collectively called lsashiburi.
-They have an album due for release in Autumn 2019 playing their own music and reimagined Beatles songs.
+Their first album, Reimagining the Beatles, was released in December 2020.